Hurricane Gustav: Mississippi and Alabama

 On August 27, requests and orders began for evacuations along the Mississippi Gulf Coast.
 All schools in Harrison County's five public school districts were closed until September 2.
 Several schools in Pearl River County were also confirmed closed until September 2.
 The University of Southern Mississippi was closed on September 2, as well as the Alcorn State University.

 Much of the Alabama National Guard was mobilized to assist evacuees from the other states.
 Governor Bob Riley called for mandatory evacuation of Dauphin Island, Plash Island, Gulf Shores, as well as everything south of Fort Morgan Road, Gulf Shores on August 31.
 The Mobile Regional Airport closed on August 31, and remained closed September 1.
 It is reopened September 2.
 The Bankhead Tunnel in Mobile, Alabama, closed on August 31.

 Multistate agencies

 On Friday, August 29 several state rural waters associations activated their Water Agency Response Networks to prepare for Gustav's landfall.
 WARN systems are agreements between rural water associations and government agencies in neighboring states that coordinate the response to large water emergencies.
 Water technicians and trailers of portable generators, pumps, spare parts and testing equipment were readied along the Gulf Coast and neighboring states to respond to the emergency.

 Impact

-Operationally, Gustav went from a tropical depression to a hurricane in 14 hours, tying Hurricane Humberto's record of 14 hours, although this may be disputed in post-season analysis.

 In the aftermath, the Canadian government sent a C-17 airlifter, with a medical team, from CFB Trenton to assist in the evacuation of New Orleans. and two C-130 Hercules airlift planes from Greenwood, Nova Scotia and from Winnipeg, Manitoba.
 The United Kingdom sent HMS Iron Duke and RFA Wave Ruler to provide emergency assistance and assess the damage caused by Gustav.
 Anheuser-Busch provided canned water to affected residents.